jackharrison27/Azure_Machine_Learning_Operations/README.md

 ![alt text](https://github.com/jackharrison27/Azure_Machine_Learning_Operations/blob/master/screenshots/logs.png?raw=true)

 ### Swagger Doccumentation
+We used Swagger to view the contents of the model and see what API methods are available.
+This allows users to view how to consume the model enpoint with HTTP request methods.
+In this case, we deployed the Swagger page on a localhost port.
 - Swagger runs on local host showing API methods
 ![alt text](https://github.com/jackharrison27/Azure_Machine_Learning_Operations/blob/master/screenshots/swagger.png?raw=true)

 ### Consume Model Endpoints
+The model was then tested using sample JSON requests.
+In this case, endpoints.py was used to test the outputs of our model and the success of our API methods.
 - endpoint.py script runs
 ![alt text](https://github.com/jackharrison27/Azure_Machine_Learning_Operations/blob/master/screenshots/endpoint.png?raw=true)

 ### Pipeline
+For this part of the project, we created a pipeline through a jupyter notebook.
+After using a config.json file to authenticate the notebook automatically, we fed the data to another AutoML run with specific parameters as set by the notebook.
+The best model was then selected and deploys it.
+We confirmed the endpoint was created by checking the pipeline overview and that the endpoint has a status of "Active."
+Finally we queried the pipeline endpoint using Postman to confirm its successful deployment.
 - Pipeline has been created
 ![alt text](https://github.com/jackharrison27/Azure_Machine_Learning_Operations/blob/master/screenshots/pipeline.png?raw=true)